jim-easterbrook/Photini/src/doc/other/installation.rst

    python setup.py build
    sudo python setup.py install

+The first step ``python setup.py lrelease`` is only needed if you wish to use a translation file and have installed the Qt "linguist" software.
+See :ref:`localisation-program-testing` for more information about using translations.

 You will also need to install the remaining Python packages.

 If you have downloaded the Photini source you can run it without installing, using the ``run_photini.py`` script::